hannahkriegler/SimpleAudioEngine/README.md

 # SimpleAudioEngine
-A repository to learn how to write and extend a simple audio engine.
+A repository to learn how to write and extend a simple audio engine in c++ using FMOD.